xabarass/scion-deploy/preseed/README.md

   `./mkmini.sh trusty`

   Note that you will have to have the corresponding config file.

+  If you want to create an image that is suitable for installation on serial-port-only machines, use:

+  `./mkmini.sh xenial serial`

+  For this mode, the codename is required.
-- This will generate `build/scion-codename.iso`.
+- This will generate `build/scion-codename.iso` or
+  `build/scion-codename-serial.iso`.
 This image can be burnt to a CD, or directly dd'd onto a usb drive:

   `sudo dd if=build/scion-xenial.iso of=/dev/sde bs=16M conv=nocreat`
   (this example assumes the usb drive is at `/dev/sde`).